 |Michal joined the Lab as a master’s student in the Urban and Regional Planning program at the Technion, after completing her BA in Philosophy, Economics and Political Science at the Hebrew University of Jerusalem.
 Her master thesis explored how spatial characteristics of public spaces can answer the unique needs of urban teenagers and promote their wellbeing.

 |Aviv L. Cohen-Zada holds a bachelor’s degree in Archaeology and Geography, a master’s degree in Remote Sensing and Geographic Information Science, and a PhD in Planetary Geomorphology, all from Ben-Gurion University of the Negev.

 He joined the Fair Transport Lab in 2020 as a postdoctoral fellow to work on the Fairness of Transport Systems project, analyzing public transport accessibility patterns across US metropolitan areas.
+He also initiated and developed the Accessibility Sufficiency Dashboard.
 After leaving the Lab, Aviv joined the Remote Sensing Lab at BIDR, BGU.
 Today, he is a Postdoctoral Fellow at Texas A&M University.

 Visit Aviv’s LinkedIn Page.

 |Gali graduated the Tel-Aviv University with a B.A. in Economics and French Studies.
 As an M.Sc student in Urban and Regional planning at the Technion she completed her master thesis about transport problems from a system user’s point of view.
 Gali’s master thesis research is part of the Freedom of Mobility project.

 After completing her degree she moved on to becoming a freelance urban planner and sustainable transport consultant.
 Gali is also a board member at “Merhav – Movement for Israeli Urbanism,” an NGO promoting better urban planning in Israel.

 Visit Gali’s Linkedin page.